cobbdb/jsinclude/README.md

 #### "name=long value"
 Static values that contain spaces must be wrapped in quotes.
-Django 1.3 does not support arbitrary arguments to template tags, so the entire key=value pair must be wrapped in quotes.
+Django 1.3 does not support arbitrary arguments in template tags, so the entire key=value pair must be wrapped in quotes.

     {% jsinclude shape.js "label=my red square" %}